Effective business continuity solutions are vital for all organisations of all sizes.

 It is therefore vital to ensure that an appropriate disaster recovery plan is in place for your business.

-Cloud backup – Ensures your business data is replicated safely offsite in our reliable datacentres.
-Vital in case IT hardware is damaged, stolen or fails, or if business data is lost through a malware attack.
+Cloud backup – Ensures your business data is backed up safely offsite in our reliable datacentres.

 Hosted desktops – Running your organisation’s desktops from a cloud environment increases flexibility and security.
 If a PC is stolen or destroyed, all data is held within the cloud so staff can access their work from another PC or device.